I was named after Jackie Chan.

 Drawing and talking about the perfect tennis technique or form is theoretically easy.
 Demonstrating that perfect technique on the court in front of 4K cameras just before real high-stakes tournaments - now that's hard.
 This is the natural proving ground of a true touring professional player behind the scenes.

-Our all-weather film and 'stunt' crews
+Grit: our all-weather film and 'stunt' crews from Aether Films

 Camera operators and their assistants on every shoot were walking the court on the receiving end of ball strikes.
 Repeating for the best close-up footage possible.

-Enjoying "Schadenfreude" - the Blooper Reels
+"Schadenfreude" - laughing at our own Blooper Reels

-Jackie's teaser video blooper reels feature a lot of retakes.
 Anything that can go wrong will go wrong...as the "Murphy's Law" saying goes.
 Nothing wasted.
 We can save that for the end credits!

 People love it.
 Always plenty of B-roll.

-Perhaps it is what Germans called "Schadenfreude"?
+This is what the Germans called "Schadenfreude".

 No CGI.
 No stunt doubles.
 All Action!